jasonkuhrt/template-typescript-lib/README.md

 #### After starting a new project with this template

-1. [Setup a repo secret ](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) called `NPM_TOKEN` for CI package publishing containing an npm token.
+1. [Setup a repo secret ](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) called `NPM_TOKEN` containing an [npm token](https://docs.npmjs.com/creating-and-viewing-authentication-tokens) for CI package publishing containing an npm token.
 1. If your repo does not have GitHub discussions beta feature then adjust the question issue template to not mention them.
 1. Update your GitHub org's label-sync repo to include config for your new repo, assuming your org has such a thing.
 For example for Prisma Labs: [prisma-labs/label-sync](https://github.com/prisma-labs/prisma-labs-labelsync/blob/master/labelsync.ts).
 1. Uncomment the trunk publishing in `.github/workflows/trunk.yml`